• Home

 2. A nonprofit may not “inure benefit”— bring profit or benefit in some way that may or may not have to do with monetary—to a particular person or set of individuals.

-The IRS is also wary of a 501(c)3 sharing board members or employees with a political organization such as a 527 political group, or with a for-profit company, in a way that unduly benefits the other organization.
+The IRS is also wary of a 501(c)3 sharing board members or employees with a political organization such as a 527 political group, or with a for-profit company, in a way that unduly benefits the a non-exempt organization.

 For example, a nonprofit art gallery could lose their nonprofit status by paying an administrative employee full-time, if that employee was actually spending a good part of the week “volunteering” for the founder’s for-profit art production company.